sputhiyamadam/PYRATES_workshop/README.md

 }
 ```

-1. IMERG precipitation daily data for a period of  2000-2023.
+1. IMERG precipitation daily data for the period of 2000-2023.
    NASA's Integrated Multi-satellitE Retrievals for GPM (IMERG) Version 6 precipitation estimates (Huffman et al. 2019).
-Dataset is in netcdf format.
+The dataset is in NetCDF format.
-2. ETOPO1 bathymetry/topography data: The ETOPO1 global relief model is a high-resolution (1 arc-minute) digital elevation model (DEM) for Earth's surface.
-Dataset is in netcdf format.
+2. ETOPO1 bathymetry/topography data:
+   The ETOPO1 global relief model is a high-resolution (1 arc-minute) digital elevation model (DEM) for Earth's surface.
+The dataset is in NetCDF format.

 ### links to data:
 1. IMERG:
 2. ETOPO:

 ## Method:
-1. Extract precipitation data over mountainous regions (using information from etopo elevation data) for the study region.
+1. Extract precipitation data over mountainous regions (using information from ETOPO1 elevation data) for the study region.
-2. Similarly extract precipitation data over planar regions (using information from etopo elevation data) for the study region.
+2. Similarly, precipitation data for the study region will be extracted over planar regions (using information from ETOPO1 elevation data).
 3. Calculate the Fourier transform for analyzing the difference in periodicity of precipitation over high elevation versus planar region.

 ## Getting started

-### Adding packages in your environment
+### Adding packages to your environment

 Suppose you want to install a new package`conda install -c <channel-name> <package-name>`in your environment following the envlist.yml